Updated on February 1, 12:30 p.m. (GMT+8): Improved relevancy.

 But the numbers aside, nAts stresses that players should commit to mastering either the Phantom or Vandal.

-“In [Valorant], it is better to focus on using one weapon,” the Gambit Esports star explained.
+“In Valorant, it is better to focus on using one weapon,” said nAts.
 “However, you should sometimes still practice with the other rifle, because you might end up having to use it if you pick it up from the floor.”

 Choosing between the Phantom or Vandal might likewise depend on which map you’re playing on.
-For those who are comfortable with either the Phantom or Vandal, the pro player advises choosing the Vandal on Breeze and Icebox, because you’re more likely to take long-distance gunfights on these maps.
+For those who are comfortable with either the Phantom or Vandal, nAts advises choosing the Vandal on Breeze and Icebox, because you’re more likely to take long-distance gunfights on these maps.

 Additionally, players should take into account which agents they’re going to be playing.
-For example, nAts recommends the Phantom for controller agents because they tend to hold close angles.
+For example, nAts recommends the Phantom for controller agents because they use smokes and tend to hold close angles.

 Follow ONE Esports on Facebook for more Valorant news, guides, and highlights.